-DECLARE variable_name datatype(size) DEFAULT default_value;
+DECLARE variable_name datatype(size) [DEFAULT default_value];

 DECLAREkeyword.
 The variable name must follow the naming rules of MySQL table column names.

-total_sale with the data type
+totalSale with the data type

-INT and default value
+DEC(10,2) and default value

-0 as follows:
+0.0 as follows:

 MySQL allows you to declare two or more variables that share the same data type using a single